 I have recently finished writing a book about sustainable housing which involved European travel and a chance to bring ideas back to the UK.
 It was published by the Royal Institute of British Architects (RIBA) in November 2016 and is available to buy here.

-I live with my husband, some chickens and a cat called Hector.
+I live with my husband, my son and a cat called Hector.
 Growing up on a farm and living in the countryside makes me ideally placed to focus on rural buildings and conservation.

 I have studied vernacular architecture in the UK and abroad, completing a masters at Oxford Brookes University.
 This took me to Bolivia, Papua New Guinea and China looking at case studies.
 The findings of my research are applied to my work and modern day sustainable design.
 I have also lived and worked in architectural practice in Germany and Liechtenstein, very close to the famous Vorarlberg/Bregenzerwald region.
 This region produces some of the best contemporary regional design in the world.